What is galaxy ward?

 What else can my child do on the ward?

-The ward also has a school room with teachers available during normal school hours for those children aged between four and 16 years.
-For children who cannot attend lessons in the school room, educational activities will be provided at the bedside.
+The ward also has a school room with teachers available during normal school hours and term time only for those children aged between five and 16 years.
+For children who cannot attend lessons in the school room, education activities will be provided at their bedside.

 What happens when my child is discharged?

-When your child is ready to be sent home, you will be given a discharge summary which explains why your child was admitted, what treatment they have received, any medications that they will need to take home and if your child needs to be seen again.
+When your child is ready to be sent home, you will be given a discharge summary which explains why your child was admitted, what treatment they have received, any medications they will need to take home and if your child needs to be seen again.
+A nurse will explain your child’s medicines to you if you have any to take home.

 Giving us feedback